You need to get an HGV, bus or trailer MOT (also known as an ‘annual test’) for:

 You can also download a guide on how to check the roadworthiness of horseboxes and trailers.

-Because of coronavirus, you must clean the inside of your vehicle before your test.
+You must clean the inside of your vehicle before your test.

 - tidying unnecessary items from the dashboard, footwells, door pockets and seats